 Ranked in the top engineering schools in the nation by U.S. News & World Report, Missouri University of Science and Technology – better known as Missouri S&T – began its life as a mining school before growing into a leading applied science, technology, mechanical, and engineering research university.
 Missouri S&T is noted for their model undergraduate research opportunities, including many award-winning student engineering projects, as well as deep connections to the industry sector of the Midwest, giving students a strong presence in the job market.

 MS&T offers a BS in Engineering Management degree program that offers unprecedented flexibility and breadth.
-While there is no specifically named packaging concentration, the Engineering Management curriculum leaves room for specializations in areas like design, production management, design and integration, and quality assurance that can easily be crafted into a degree appropriate for a packaging design and engineering career.
+While there is no specifically named packaging concentration, the Engineering Management curriculum leaves room for specializations in areas like design, production management, packaging materials, design and integration, and quality assurance that can easily be crafted into a degree appropriate for a packaging design and engineering career.
 MS&T’s reasonable tuition rate, and highly trusted reputation, make all the difference for graduates.

 Degree Type: BS